Frequently Asked Questions

 For more information, visit the Massachusetts Department of Energy Resources page on compliance information for the Renewable Portfolio Standard.

-Purchasing all of your electricity from renewable energy project in New England creates a stronger market for locally produced renewable electricity and helps to drive the development of new renewable energy projects in New England.
-It also supports the local jobs that support those projects.
+Purchasing all of your electricity from renewable energy projects in the New England region creates demand for renewable electricity and helps to drive the development of new renewable energy projects in our region.
+It also supports the local jobs created by those projects.